Copyright law of the Philippines

-A copyright is the legal protection extended to the owner of the rights in an original work.
-Original work refers to every production in the literary, scientific, and artistic domains.
-The Intellectual Property Office (IPOPHL) is the leading agency responsible for handling the registration and conflict resolution of intellectual property rights and to enforce the copyright laws.
-IPOPHL was created by virtue of Republic Act No. 8293 or the Intellectual Property Code of the Philippines which took effect on January 1, 1998, under the presidency of Fidel V. Ramos.
+A copyright is the legal protection granted to the owner of the rights to an original work.
+An original work refers to every production in the literary, scientific, and artistic domains.
+The Intellectual Property Office of the Philippines (IPOPHL) is the government agency responsible for the registration and dispute resolution of intellectual property (IP) rights and for enforcing the country's copyright laws.
+IPOPHL was created under Republic Act No. 8293, or the Intellectual Property Code of the Philippines, which took effect on January 1, 1998, during the presidency of Fidel V. Ramos.

-In the Intellectual Property (IP) Code of the Philippines, literary and artistic works include books, writings, musical works, films, paintings, and other works including computer programs.
+Under the Intellectual Property Code of the Philippines, literary and artistic works include books, writings, musical works, films, paintings, and other works, including computer programs.

-Works are created on the sole fact of their very creation - regardless of their mode or form of expression as well as their content, the quality of said content, and purpose.
+Copyright subsists in a work from the moment of its creation, regardless of its mode or form of expression, content, quality, or purpose.

 Works covered

 Works covered by the copyright law are (1) literary and artistic works and (2) derivative works.
 On the other hand, works not protected by the copyright law are (1) unprotected subject matter and (2) works of the government.